iontank/ThrowingBagels/README.md

 ### Demo Applications
 For the purposes of testing, iterating, and diagnosing hardware issues, there are several included demo applications.

 * `bin/smoke`(`src/demos/smoke_test.c`): a simple smoke test application which sets the LEDs to a "soft-white" for ten seconds, and then back to black.
 It is the "hello world" of ThrowingBagels applications.
+(We don't go to full white, because that can overload many power supplies/distribution boards)
 * `bin/pru_status`(`src/ledscape/pru_status.c`): a simple tool which checks the status of the PRU firmware.
 * `bin/multidemo`(`src/demos/multidemo.c`): a complex and highly configurable suite of animations which run right on the BeagleBone, useful for demonstrating lighting effects without network connectivity.
 Great "pitch tool" to prove hardware concepts.